-Symbolically, and taking advantage of the historic and present designation of the Paço do Morgado da Oliveira (olive tree), olive trees were planted along the main Entrance path.
+Symbolically, and taking advantage of the historical and present designation of the Paço, olive trees were planted in the main access path.

-The new winery is located in one of the buildings commissioned by Fitapreta, where red wines are produced, a winery built with a non-interventionist and sustainable vision, where the masses are kept in motion by gravity, fermentation is spontaneous and the wines evolve in stainless steel vats or in amphora, later they can be sent to the Palace Chapel to age some more.
+It is in the new winery, located in the building built by Fitapreta, that the production of reds is located.
+A winery built with a non-interventionist and sustainable vision, where the masses circulate by gravity, the fermentations are spontaneous and the wines sleep in stainless steel or in amphora, later they can be sent to the Palace Chapel to rest some more.